 Today, under ‘Albums’ we have both creator focused albums (e.g. Cooking) and Artist Releases (e.g. King Sis - Ascension).
 This can be confusing.
 So, we have begun separating Artist Releases and our curated albums.

 There’s now a dedicated section for Artist Releases on the music starting page (‘Featured’).
-It’s called ‘New Releases’ and there we highlight the latest releases.
-Commercial Releases will also have their own pages with links to DSPs and they will still be available on each Artist Page.
+These releases also have their own pages with links to streaming platforms and they will still be available on each Artist Page.

 Why are we doing this?